Autophobia: Treatments

 Autophobia is a form of anxiety that can cause a minor to extreme feeling of danger or fear when alone.
 There is not a specific treatment to cure autophobia as it affects each person differently.
 Most people with the condition are treated with psychotherapy, including cognitive behavioral therapy (CBT) and exposure therapy in which the amount of time that they are alone is slowly increased.
 Medications may be utilized for the stabilization of a patient's anxiety.
 These medications include (but are not limited to) beta blockers, anti-anxiety and depression medications called selective serotonin reuptake inhibitors (SSRIs), and benzodiazepine sedatives.

-In addition to CBT and exposure therapy, mindfulness and meditation practices can help individuals stay present and reduce the emotional intensity associated with being alone.
-Gradual exposure, where individuals slowly increase time spent alone in safe, controlled environments, can desensitize them to their fear.
-Lifestyle changes, such as building self-confidence through hobbies, fitness, and personal achievements, can also reduce dependence on others for fulfillment.

 It is not uncommon for affected people to be unaware that they have this disorder and to dismiss the idea of seeking help.
 In many cases, patients will instead self medicate with alcohol and/or drugs and other medications.
 Often, the effects of these coping mechanisms end up worsening a person's anxiety, and the situation can get increasingly worse with time.
 Patients who do seek treatment from medical professionals have reported alleviation from the anxious effects of this disorder.

 In mild cases of autophobia, treatment can sometimes be very simple.
 Therapists recommend many different remedies to make patients feel as though they are not alone even when that is the case, such as listening to music when running errands alone or turning on the television when at home for background noise.
 Using noise to interrupt the silence of isolated situations can often be a great help for people with autophobia.

 It is important to recognize that just because a person may experience nervousness while being alone at times does not mean that they have autophobia.
 Most people feel alone and secluded at times; this is not an unusual phenomenon.
 Only when the fear of being alone begins to interrupt how a person lives their daily life does the idea of being autophobic become a possibility.